captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 template: title
 END OF PART TWO.
 ---
+template: music
+---
 Part 3: chag ha-aviv (the festival of spring)
 ---
+The future: 31 years after Part One.
+---
 April 2050, 15th of Nissan 5810.
 Los Angeles, California.
 ---
 ## DEV:
 Hineni,
 ---
+Here I am,
+---
-Here I am, ready to perform
+ready to perform
 ---
 the Levi Family tradition of
 ---